openstack/neutron/doc/source/devref/neutron_api.rst

 ==================

-Neutron main tree serves as a library for multiple subprojects that rely on different modules from neutron.* namespace to accomodate their needs.
+Neutron main tree serves as a library for multiple subprojects that rely on different modules from neutron.* namespace to accommodate their needs.
 Specifically, advanced service repositories and open source or vendor plugin/driver repositories do it.